Electrostatics/apbs/docs/getting/source.rst

 These instructions assume that you have downloaded the source code from `GitHub releases`_.

-.. caution:: We do not recommend cloning directly from the head of the master branch because it is typically under development and could be unstable.
+.. caution:: We do not recommend cloning directly from the head of the `main` branch because it is typically under development and could be unstable.
 Unless you really know what you are doing, we advise you to skip the next step.

 -------------------------------
 Get source directly from Github